Bicalutamide is a cancer treatment drug and is also known by its brand name, Casodex.

 Cancer drugs can interact with some other medicines and herbal products.
 Tell your doctor or pharmacist about any medicines you are taking.
 This includes vitamins, herbal supplements and over the counter remedies.

-It is important not to father a child while you are having treatment with this drug and for a few months afterwards.
+It is important not to father a child while you are having treatment with this drug and for 4 months afterwards.
 This drug may harm a baby developing in the womb.
 Talk to your doctor or nurse about effective contraception before starting treatment.